David McLean (footballer, born 1890)

-David Prophet McLean (13 December 1890 – 21 December 1967) was a Scottish footballer who played as a striker, scoring consistently throughout his career.
+David Prophet McLean (13 December 1890 – 21 December 1967) was a Scottish Association football striker.
+He scored over 150 goals in each of the Scottish and English football leagues.
 At club level he represented Celtic, Preston North End, Sheffield Wednesday, Third Lanark, Rangers, Bradford (Park Avenue), Dundee and Forfar Athletic.
 He had one cap for Scotland.

 Football

 Celtic

 McLean moved from Forfar to Glasgow to join Celtic as a 16-year-old; he quickly won a Glasgow Cup medal, being selected to make his debut in the replayed final against Rangers and scoring the decisive goal in a 2–1 victory.
 Though understudy to the established centre-forward Jimmy Quinn and out of favour for a spell after expressing anger at criticism from manager Willie Maley after a poor team performance, he was involved in Scottish Football League title wins in his first and second seasons, including a significant part in Celtic's 'famous fortnight' in April 1909, when they played eight games in twelve days to retain the championship.
 However, he was not able to displace Quinn and moved on to Preston North End while still a teenager.